310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% endbubble %}

 {% bubble Midori blushshocked %}
-A letter… Wait— Is this from “Tropical Island Troppeys”…!?
+A letter… Wait— Is this from ‘Tropical Troppeys’…!?

 Wow, are you serious…?
 They wrote a message with an illustration just for <em>me</em>…?
 {% endbubble %}